bmx0r/vimconfig/README.md

 pip install pyflakes pep8 flake8 mccabe
 open a python file with this config and it F5 for pep8 test

-If you are as lazy as me install fabric and fabtools(if you use vagrant) and use the fabfile to automate this as : fab -f /Users/mike/Documents/vimconfig/fabfile.py vagrant deploy_vimconfig
+If you are as lazy as me and you like to dev in a VM, install fabric and fabtools(if you use vagrant) and use the fabfile to automate this as : fab -f $PATHTO/vimconfig/fabfile.py vagrant deploy_vimconfig where $PATHTO is the local path where you clone the repo

 TODO update the fabfile to handle multi VM in vagrant